|

 Set up:

-I mounted the antennas to
+the antennas to my new

-Vertical Tilter
+ATF-V100 Compact Vertical Tilter

 for precise positioning.
 Vertical angle positioning is very critical with